martinm43/stroman/README.md

 - Note: issues have been encountered with compilation when using GCC 11

 ## <u>To Do</u>
-- Complete readme with brief descriptions of files
+- Get compilation of Cython on Windows to work
-- Apply the corrections made in the prediction_table file to team names to the info_table file
+- Update the dependencies
-- Get the plotting file to work
+- General update of readme